AuraFrameFxDev/Genesis----Embrace-Your-Aura-/README.md

-# Genesis - "Embrace Your Aura"
+# Genesis-Os
+"Embrace Your Aura" Lsposed Ai Assistant - 100+ Apis access and Root / Bootloader control Live Rom Editing  Hooks and so much more!